TART-MSU/HyperQB/README.md

 Hyperproperty specifies and reasons about important requirements among multiple traces.
-We implement our algorithm for Bounded Model Checking for Hyperproperty as a tool, HyperQube.
+We implement our QBF-based algorithm for Bounded Model Checking for Hyperproperty as a tool, HyperQube.

 HyperQube includes several parts:
 - NuSMV model parsing and Boolean encoding of transition relation and specification,